- Community Room, Study Room/Small Conference Room

 - Free WiFi

-- Green landscaping, including: New trees and perennials, Rain garden swales in parking lot and along south side of library, Raised beds for community gardens, Permeable parking lot surface to reduce storm water runoff
+- Green landscaping, including: New trees and perennials, rain garden swales in parking lot and along south side of library, and permeable parking lot surface to reduce storm water runoff

 Surface parking lot with entrance on Howell Avenue.

 The Milwaukee Public Library service in the Tippecanoe neighborhood dates back nearly 100 years to 1916 when this area was a part of the Town of Lake and the library was providing service to suburban communities.
 Exact locations of this early service are unclear, but several references have been found to a collection being housed in a school house, a room adjoining a private home and the offices of the Tippecanoe Building and Loan Association.